raysan5/rpng/README.md

 `rpng` is provided as a self-contained portable single-file header-only library with no external dependencies.
 Its only dependency, the standard C library, can also be replaced with a custom implementation if required.

-`rpng` implements internally the `DEFLATE` algorythm to allow reading and writing PNG images when required.
+`rpng` implements internally the `DEFLATE` algorithm to allow reading and writing PNG images when required.

 <br>
 <br>